Moving House: the big day. How to do it efficiently?

 Getting started: your moving house check-list

 Removalist companies recommend initiating your moving plan at least a month before the actual moving day.
 The first things you need are a pad and pen, or a computer spreadsheet program.
 This initial step will save you time and energy, while avoiding confusion and frustration in the long run.
-All your boxes should be individually numbered, and the contents listed on your spreadsheet.
+You should number all you boxes individually.
+You should list the contents on your spreadsheet.
 Don’t overlook this step.
 Nobody’s memory is perfect and it’s almost guaranteed you will need many more boxes than you anticipate.
 Alinta Energy has a very decent moving house checklist that can also be downloaded as PDF.
 Very useful.

 A second list should consist of a moving timeline.
 Every moving task completed is another one that can be crossed off the list, and it’s a good feeling to move into a new home with all your paperwork in order.
 This list will include not only the physical moving stages but also essential information for service providers and insurance companies, plus change of address details for post, businesses, and any other private or commercial contacts.